nelson-n/cs-math-nn/README.md

 * Write a hashing function from scratch.
 Use the hashing function to build a hash table function.
 * Upload pre-existing crptography notes.
 * Write a script to generate public/private key pairs using SHA256 or another hashing function.

+### Quantitative Finance

+* Notes and exercises in quantitative finance.

 ### Information Theory / Entropy